- What does it cost to have my pet seen at Mountain View Animal Emergency?

 - Will my pet be alone during treatments or after being hospitalized?

 No, we monitor all of our patients for the entirety of their stay at Mountain View Animal Emergency.
 At no point are they left unsupervised.
 We have a doctor and several technicians with your pet 24 hours a day.

 - If my pet is hospitalized, will I be able to see them before I leave?
 When will I receive updates on my pet’s condition?

 In most cases, if your pet is being hospitalized, you can ask to see your pet before departing from Mountain View Animal Emergency.
-Due to concerns about Covid 19, we may ask that only two people are in the examination room during the visit and masks must be worn at all times by both parties.
 Depending on the situation, we also ask that visitations last about five minutes.
 This allows us to start your pet’s treatments in the most time-sensitive way possible.
 We understand how difficult it can be to leave your pet in someone else’s hands, and we do our best to make each pet feel safe and comfortable during their stay with us.

 - Will my regular veterinarian receive updates on my pet’s condition?

 - What animals does Mountain View Animal Emergency see?
 What should I do if I find a stray pet or wildlife?

 Mountain View Animal Emergency only sees felines and canines.
 We do not see exotic/pocket pet animals.

 If you find a stray dog or cat, you should first contact animal control and report the stray animal.
 Do not pick up or handle any stray/unknown animal, especially if it is acting aggressive due to the risk of being injured.

 If you find any wildlife animals, do not touch them.
 Leave the animal exactly as you found it.
 Most likely, the mother will return to the animal.
 If the animal is injured, then contact animal control or wildlife rescue for assistance.